brendanseabrook/Jan2017Assignment/README.md

     * I would have liked to implement the details page as a stack view however I was having some trouble with these components.
 Will circle back for my own knowledge
     * I did not spend any significant time on content scaling so the app looks bad on iPhone SE of lesser resolutons
     * The details page needs a textured background however photoshop isn't a good use of my time here
+    * I would have put default message in the collection view area before you search
+    * On the details page I would have used a static UIImage of a spinner for while the images are lazy loading
 * All in all happy with the result given the time frame.
 Any more work and I think I would have gone over the "reasonable" requirement.
 * If the mystery reviewer has any questions about this or any other aspects of my experience, please feel free to get in contact